 is tokenized next.
-Line number 20 is inserted in the symbol table and given type L at the next location in the SML array 01.
+Line number 20 is inserted in the symbol table and given type L with the next location in the SML array 01.
 The command if indicates that a condition is to be evaluated.
 The variable y is not found in the symbol table, so it's inserted and given the type V and the SML location 98.
 Next, SML instructions are generated to evaluate the condition.
-There is no direct equivalent in SML for the if/goto; it must be simulated by performing a calculation using x and y and branching according to the result.
-If y is equal to x, the result of subtracting x from y is zero, so the branch zero instruction can be used with the result of the calculation to simulate the if/goto statement.
+Since there is no direct equivalent in SML for the if...goto, it must be simulated by performing a calculation using x and y and branching based on the result.
+If y is equal to x, the result of subtracting x from y is zero, so the branch zero instruction can be used with the result of the calculation to simulate the if...goto statement.
 The first step requires that y be loaded (from SML location 98) into the accumulator.
 This produces the instruction 01 +2098.
 Next, x is subtracted from the accumulator.
-This produces the instruction 02 +3199.
-The value in the accumulator may be zero, positive or negative.
-The operator is ==, so we want to branch zero.
+This produces the operator is ==, we want to branch zero.
 First, the symbol table is searched for the branch location (60 in this case), which is not found.
-So, 60 is placed in the flags array at location 03, and the instruction 03 +4200 is generated.
-(We cannot add the branch location because we've not yet assigned a location to line 60 in the SML array.)
+So 60 is placed in the flags array at location 03, and the instruction to line 60 in the SML array yet).
 The instruction counter is incremented to 04.